perfetti/Emils-Nuke-Proof-Intergalactic-Front-End-Boilerplate/README.md

 2. cd into project dir

-3. in the terminal, execute bin/init.sh by typing 'sh bin/init.sh'
+3. initialise the project by typing 'sh bin/init.sh' into your terminal

 4. run 'gulp'